 Music activates, inspires, and stimulates emotional expression.
 Music relaxes, calms the nervous system and is helpful in restoring internal balance.
 Music connects us to ourselves and to others.
 Music is life affirming.
 The developmental, emotional, psychological and social needs of children and adults are addressed through active music-making in a relationship with a music therapist.
 The Conservatory’s Music Therapy Program offers the services of master’s degree level, certified music therapists with New York State creative arts licenses.
 These professionals are trained multi-instrumentalists with specialties that include psychology, special education and other related fields.

-COMING SOON: THE BKCM MUSIC THERAPY INSTITUTE!
+COMING THIS SEPTEMBER: THE BKCM MUSIC THERAPY INSTITUTE!

 Music Therapy is an evidence-based clinical discipline where music is used to effect positive change and foster creative expression in children and adults.
 In addition to achieving clinical goals and improving social functioning of those with different abilities, Music Therapy provides people with opportunities to expand their lives and explore issues through creative expression.